CoderLovely08/generic-crud/README.md

 Ensure you handle these errors appropriately in your client-side applications to provide a good user experience.

+## Instructions
+- You can only make 100 requests every 5min per IP

 ## Contribution
 Feel free to fork the repository and make any additional changes and create a pull request to improve the project😊